cosmas375/newbie.js/README.md

 </div>
 ```

-And then you can create the tour:
+Now you can create the tour:

 ```
 const myTour = new window.Newbie({